mongodb/docs/mongodb/source/reference/javascript.rst

 .. js:function:: db.getLastErrorObj()

-   Returns a full JSON document with status information.
+   :returns: A full JSON document with status information.

 .. js:function:: db.getMongo()

-   Returns the current connection status.
-This is returned when the MongoDB starts.
+   :returns: The current connection status.

+   This is returned when the shell initiates.
 Use this command to ensure that your :option:`mongo` instance is connected to the proper database instance.

 .. js:function:: db.getMongo().setSlaveOk()